 Psychological manipulation and abusive relationships are key elements of a destructive group, and no one is immune.

 There are many models and approaches that exit counselors use when approaching interventions.
-PLC aims to be the antithesis of coercive practices used in the past while providing opportunity to the next generation of cult specialists.
+People Leave Cults aims to improve access to cult recovery and provide opportunity to a new generation of cult specialists.

-The modern non-coercive model of cult intervention focuses on empowering clients and families to make the most informed decisions.
+Our non-coercive model of cult intervention focuses on empowering individuals to make informed decisions.
 It includes four key elements:

-Relies on a crafted team of trained intervention workers, licensed psychiatrists, and trauma aware therapists
+Trained intervention workers, licensed psychiatrists, and trauma aware therapists.

 Encompasses the perspectives and struggles of LGBTQIA2S+ individuals

-PLC's current approach to addressing cult involvement is largely influenced by the mentorship of Patrick Ryan and Joseph Kelly, founders of Cult Mediation and lifelong veterans of the Cult Intervention movement.
-While there are many factors to this approach, this quote from their website encompasses the empathic approach that People Leave Cults seeks to carry on:
+While there are many factors to this approach, this quote encompasses the empathic approach that People Leave Cults seeks to carry on:

 "OUR PHILOSOPHY IS TO HELP FAMILIES AND FRIENDS UNDERSTAND AND EFFECTIVELY RESPOND TO THE COMPLEXITY OF A LOVED ONE'S CULT INVOLVEMENT."